Columbus Chill History

 Mantha’s selection was just another example of how much the credibility of the franchise had attained in just three years.
 A former NHL’er of 12 seasons and an assistant captain for the 1992 U.S. Olympic team, Mantha was selected from 75 candidates, many of whom had NHL playing and coaching experience.

 Mantha’s 1994-95 and 1995-96 teams made the playoffs.
 In his first year the team again had facility problems having to travel to Troy, Ohio to play its home playoff games.
 By this time the Chill’s scheduling problems were an old story.
-One column printed in the Columbus Dispatch at the end of the 1994-95 campaign read “Chill woes underscore need for arena in city” (March 28, 1995).
+One column printed in the

 When the Chill opened practice to start its fifth season they became the first pro hockey team in Columbus to make it to a fifth season.
 The city’s love for hockey could no longer be written off as a fad or trend.
 When the Chill came to central Ohio in 1991 there was one youth hockey group, Capital Amateur Hockey Association (CAHA) with 150 players and six adult league teams.
 At the start of year five there were three youth organizations.
 CAHA already had enrollment of about 350.
 At the two-year old Chiller ice facility the Columbus Chill Youth Hockey Association (CCYHA) had over 400 participants.
 The Newark Youth Hockey Association expanded from 50 to 200 kids.
 In five years the area had seen youth hockey participation increase from 150 kids to over 950.
 During that same period adult hockey climbed from six teams to more than 50.